hphelion/documentation/devplatform/devplatform.using-the-messaging-service.md

 2. Identify the RabbitMQ cluster that you will manage from the clusters listed in the **Clusters** table.
 3. Click on **Manage Cluster** next to your cluster.

 4. A new browser window will open with the log-in screen for the RabbitMQ cluster.
-Enter the same username and password you used to log in to HP Helion OpenStack&#174; when creating the RabbitMQ cluster and select **Login**.
+Enter the same username and password you used to log in to HP Helion OpenStack&reg; when creating the RabbitMQ cluster and select **Login**.

 5. The management console for RabbitMQ will open.
 In the management console you can perform tasks such as monitor the queues and message rates, check resource usage on the instances, manage user accounts, and many others.

-For more information on using RabbitMQ and managing the RabbitMQ cluster, visit the <a href="https://www.rabbitmq.com/documentation.html">RabbitMQ documentation site</a>.
+For more information on using RabbitMQ and managing the RabbitMQ cluster, visit the [RabbitMQ documentation site](https://www.rabbitmq.com/documentation.html).

-For more information using HP Helion OpenStack, visit the <a href="http://docs.hpcloud.com">documentation page</a>.
+For more information using HP Helion OpenStack, visit the [documentation page](http://docs.hpcloud.com).

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>